Food Allergies and the Law

 When restaurants, food providers, or other businesses fail to properly safely handle allergens or inform their customers about the presence of allergens or potential cross-contact, it can have devastating and sometimes fatal consequences.

-At Red Sneakers for Oakley, we are fortunate that we have a Board Member who is himself a personal injury attorney and has a passion for pursuing these types of cases.
+At Red Sneakers for Oakley, we are fortunate that we have a Board Advisor who is a personal injury attorney with a food allergy — and has a passion for pursuing these types of cases.

 Craig Goldenfarb, Esq, of GOLDLAW, in Palm Beach County, Florida, has been litigating against those responsible for other’s injuries or preventable deaths for almost 30 years.
 See GOLDLAW.com to obtain more information about his law firm.